-- Represents the adjustment to record the acquisition accounting for the acquisition of the Vail Marriott as follows: - Record property and equipment at fair value of \$62,930,000 - Record due from hotel managers of \$318,000 - Reduce cash paid for the acquisition of \$63,248,000 - B Represents the adjustment to record the acquisition accounting and mortgage financing obtained by the Company in conjunction with the acquisition of the Capital Hotel Investment Portfolio as follows: - Record property and equipment at fair value of \$306,171,000 - Record use of deposit and pre-acquisition costs of \$6,415,275 - Record due from hotel managers of \$2,653,000 - Record deferred financing costs incurred of \$387,000 - Record assumption of various escrow accounts of \$10,649,000, based on actual balances as of March 25, 2005 - Reduce cash paid for the acquisition of \$173,444,725 - Record mortgage debt on the Marriott Los Angeles Airport of \$82,600,000 and Renaissance Worthington Hotel of \$57,400,000
+- A Represents the adjustment to record the acquisition accounting for the acquisition of the Vail Marriott as follows: - Record property and equipment at fair value of \$62,930,000 - Record due from hotel managers of \$318,000 - Reduce cash paid for the acquisition of \$63,248,000 - B Represents the adjustment to record the acquisition accounting and mortgage financing obtained by the Company in conjunction with the acquisition of the Capital Hotel Investment Portfolio as follows: - Record property and equipment at fair value of \$306,171,000 - Record use of deposit and pre-acquisition costs of \$6,415,275 - Record due from hotel managers of \$2,653,000 - Record deferred financing costs incurred of \$387,000 - Record assumption of various escrow accounts of \$10,649,000, based on actual balances as of March 25, 2005 - Reduce cash paid for the acquisition of \$173,444,725 - Record mortgage debt on the Marriott Los Angeles Airport of \$82,600,000 and Renaissance Worthington Hotel of \$57,400,000

-- C Represents the adjustment to record the repayment of approximately \$44 million of mortgage debt and related deferred financing costs related to the Torrance Marriott and \$20 million of mortgage debt related to the Lodge at Sonoma, a Renaissance Resort & Spa with proceeds from the offering. - D Represents the adjustments to record the issuance of 26,087,000 shares of common stock at \$11.50 per share, the mid-point of the assumed offering range, with approximately \$277.6 million of net proceeds to the Company after deduction of \$22.4 million of offering costs.
-The adjustment also includes the impact of share awards, net of income taxes, that will be awarded to the Company's executive officers and directors in conjunction with the offering.
+- C Represents the adjustment to record the repayment of approximately \$44 million of mortgage debt and related deferred financing costs related to the Torrance Marriott and \$20 million of mortgage debt related to the Lodge at Sonoma, a Renaissance Resort & Spa with proceeds from the offering as well as to record a draw on the credit facility of \$4,500,000. - Page Represents the adjustments to record the issuance of 26,087,000 shares of common stock at the initial public offering price of \$10.50 per share with approximately \$253.3 million of net proceeds to the Company after deduction of \$20.6 million of offering costs.
+The adjustment also includes the impact of share awards that will be awarded to the Company's executive officers and directors in conjunction with the offering.